BYLAWS of the GULF COAST MENTAL HEALTH COUNSELORS ASSOCIATION, INC. A CHAPTER of the FLORIDA MENTAL HEALTH COUNSELOR’S ASSOCIATION

 To qualify for membership an individual must meet specific requirements for the category of membership sought, as follows:

 - CLINICAL MEMBER:Eligibility: Applicants for clinical membership must document that they meet entry level standards for professional recognition as a mental health counselor by 1) holding a license in Florida as a mental health counselor.
 2) hold approved status as an applicant for licensure examination, or 3) be a Registered Mental Health Counselor Intern.
 Anyone who qualifies for Clinical Membership must apply for membership in that category.

 - Procedure: A person becomes a clinical member of GMHC upon demonstration that professional requirements have been met and their dues have been paid.
 More specific procedures for implementing this section will be specified in policy adopted by the GMHC Board of Directors.

 - Obligations and Privileges: A clinical member must pay annual dues, and must adhere to the referenced professional Code of Ethics.
-A clinical member in good standing will be entitled to vote, to attend meetings of GMHC and FMHCA, to hold office in GMHC and may enjoy such other rights and privileges as may from time to time be offered to members.
+A clinical member in good standing will be entitled to vote, to attend meetings of GMHC, to hold office in GMHC and to enjoy other such rights and privileges as may from time to time be offered to members.

 Section 3.
 Dues

 Annual GMHC dues will be established by action of the Board of Directors in accordance with these Bylaws.
 Membership renewals will be automatic through the GMHC website.
 Depending on the financial needs of the Association, Board members who are Officers are not required to pay dues.
 Committee members on the Board are required to pay dues.
 An evaluation of financial needs is done yearly.